Research Collaborator Due Diligence

-These due diligence checks do not apply to the following collaborators:
+These due diligence checks do not apply to the following collaborators, unless they are required by the funder:

-• UK public organisations e.g. NHS Trusts, UK Local Authorities and UK Government Departments
+- UK public organisations e.g. NHS Trusts, UK Local Authorities and UK Government Department

-• UK Charities registered with the Charities Commission
+- UK Charities registered with the Charity Commission

 Frequently Asked Questions